wlabesamis/mysql-server/README.md

 ## Project Structure
 - docker-compose.yml: Defines the Docker services, including the MySQL database.
-- kitra_db.sql: SQL script to initialize the database with tables and sample data.
+- initdb.sql: SQL script to initialize the database with tables and sample data.

 ## Getting Started
 Follow these steps to set up and run the Kitra Game API.